 Caching with ASP.NET Core

-Imagine you have a service SettingsService that calls a microservice for the configurations of a property.
-But, it takes a couple of seconds to respond and it is accessed frequently.
-Let’s see how to add a caching layer to the SettingsService using ASP.NET Core!
+Let’s say we have a SlowService that calls a microservice and we need to speed it up.
+Let’s see how to add a caching layer to a service using ASP.NET Core 6.0.

-A cache is an storage layer used to speed up future requests.
-Reading from cache is faster than computing data or retrieving it from an external source every time it is requested.
-ASP.NET Core has built-in abstractions to implement a caching layer using memory and Redis.
+A cache is a storage layer used to speed up future requests.
+Reading from a cache is faster than computing data or retrieving it from an external source on every request.
+ASP.NET Core has built-in abstractions for a caching layer using memory and Redis.

-Let’s start with an ASP.NET Core 3.1 API project with a controller that uses your SettingsService class.
+Let’s start with an ASP.NET Core 6.0 API project with a controller that uses our SlowService class.

-First, install the Microsoft.Extensions.Caching.Memory NuGet package.
-Then, register the in-memory cache in the ConfigureServices() method of the Startup class.
-You need to use the AddMemoryCache() method.
+First, let’s install the Microsoft.Extensions.Caching.Memory NuGet package.
+Then, let’s register the in-memory cache using the AddMemoryCache() method.

 {